Full Day Incursions

 Gamelan

-• Upper Primary & Secondary students will actually learn to play a genuine game song
+• Upper Primary & Secondary students will actually learn to play a genuine gamelan song.

 • Juniors will experiment with the fascinating sounds that the instruments make, to create their own patterns.